ooboqoo/ooboqoo.github.io/ng2ecosys/electron/electron.md

 > 预编译版淘宝镜像地址：https://npm.taobao.org/mirrors/electron

 To distribute your app with Electron, you need to download Electron's [prebuilt binaries](https://github.com/electron/electron/releases).
-Next, the folder containing your app should be named `app` and placed in Electron's resources irectory as shown in the following examples.
+Next, the folder containing your app should be named `app` and placed in Electron's resources directory as shown in the following examples.
 Note that the location of Electron's prebuilt binaries is indicated with `electron/` in the examples below.

 ```text
 electron/resources/app